How to Recover from Edibles

 How to Stop Dizziness from Edibles?

 Many Canadians say they manage the dizziness they sometimes feel after taking CBD and THC edibles by drinking more water and eating light snacks.
-Lots of them also say they make it a point to eat a full meal first, wait for a couple of hours, take their favourite CBD and THC edibles, and drink plenty of water afterwards while feeling its effects, and even in crashing phases (when effects start to wear off).
+Lots of them also say they make it a point to eat a full meal first, wait for a couple of hours, take their favorite CBD and THC edibles, and drink plenty of water afterward while feeling its effects, and even in crashing phases (when effects start to wear off).

 Remember, products like these tap the energy sources in your body for you to feel its effects.
 And your body also taps the same energy resources to process these products.
 So if you don’t have enough energy reserves, you’re likely to feel weak and nauseous, which is the same feeling that you often get when doing vigorous physical activities while hungry or thirsty.